Félix Vallotton was a Swiss painter who left his home country to join the artistic nebula of Paris at the fin de

 Artemisia Gentileschi was one of the best Italian Baroque painters.
 This strong woman painted plenty of paintings of strong and suffering women from both mythology and the Bible.
 Considered to be a genius and at the same time a curiosity, as being a painter was a profession available mainly to men, she also survived a horrible story.
-Gentileschi was raped by her mentor Agostino Tassi when she was 18 years old, Gentileschi was thrust into the middle of a rape case that received considerable publicity and ruined her reputation.
+Gentileschi was sexually assaulted by her mentor Agostino Tassi when she was 18 years old, leading to Gentileschi being thrust into the middle of a rape case that received considerable publicity and ruined her reputation.
 Tassi was convicted but released by the judge who also ordered Gentileschi to be tortured as a means of proving her honesty.

 After the trial, she started to paint all those scenes of courageous women.
 Here you will find some of them:

-This is the first painting by Gentileschi painted before the rape.
+This is the first painting by Gentileschi painted before the assault.
 It is also one of the few paintings on the theme of Susanna showing the sexual accosting by the two Elders as a traumatic event.

 This painting, Judith Beheading Holofernes is striking for the violence portrayed.
 Although the painting depicts a classic scene from the Bible, Gentileschi’s rape had a big impact on the composition.
 She drew herself as Judith and Agostino Tassi, who was tried in court for her rape, as Holofernes.
 A month after painting this piece, Gentileschi’s father Orazio arranged for his daughter to marry Pierantonio Stiattesi, a modest artist from Florence.
 Shortly afterward, the couple moved to Florence.
 She became a successful court painter, enjoying the patronage of the Medici family and Charles I of England.